Types and functions of stem cells

 Presented in poster format this reference guide examines somatic or adult stem cells, embryonic stem (ES) cells and induced pluripotent stem (IPS) cells.
 It introduces the different stem cells, identifying their potential as therapy, special and ethical considerations.
 There is a small section on therapeutic cloning.

-Access to a range of informative and scientific videos and films have been made available by the EuroStemCell organisation.
+Access to a range of informative and scientific videos, films and teaching resources have been made available by the EuroStemCell organisation.

 Highlighted are the following videos: